DOI-ONRR/doi-extractives-data/research/sprint-splashysunfish/sprint-splashysunfish_results.md

   - _Let’s look at oil and gas [chooses that, sees the next drop-down appear].
 Then -- NGL?
 Natural...gas….um….nevermind. [chooses something else]_

+- BUG: the secondary commodity list doesn’t reset when after you’ve chosen a state, and after you’ve chosen, say, hardrock and you get a long list in the secondary commodity dropdown.
+At this point, if you go back and change the first commodity to coal, you still get the hardrock dropdown.

+- There's no indication of 'the combo of filters you've selected is not valid'. ie, if you’ve chosen a combination of filters that does not have data, there is nothing that really shows that this is the case and the user is confused.
+For example, we had a case where because of order the participant entered the filters, she never noticed the trend charts over the years.
+Then when she selected things that reduced those to zero (ie, no data), she couldn’t figure out why nothing seemed to be showing up.
+She kept clicking on different years to change that filter when the real problem was that she needed to pick a different commodity because the issue was that State X didn't produce Commodity Y.

 ### Issues on the reconciliation page specifically